 - 1 tablespoon Chili Powder

 - ½ - ¾ cup Cornmeal

 - Rinse and drain the black beans and chickpeas.
 Place half of each along with the chopped onion in a food processor and pulse until coarsely ground.
 Set aside.

 - Place the rest of the beans in a medium-size bowl and using a potato masher (or a fork) mash the beans.
-Next add the bean/onion mixture to the bowl, along with the brown rice, flour, lemon juice, chile powder, and salt.
+Next add the bean/onion mixture to the bowl, along with the brown rice, flour, beet puree (if using), lemon juice, chili powder, and salt.
 Stir until well-combined.
 Add 1/2 cup of the cornmeal and stir again.
 Let the ingredients sit for a bit to allow the cornmeal to absorb any moisture.
 If the mixture still seems too wet, add more cornmeal until you achieve the desired consistency.